Project Proposal

 The current school has surpassed its practical lifespan, and has issues with efficiency, functionality, and security.
 Building a new, two-story structure on the same footprint as the existing school would provide room for all programs.

-It is adjacent to Franklin Park, which needs field improvements and other enhancements for public use.
-The combined sites and facilities provide an opportunity to create a publicly accessible multi-use recreational facility to meet community’s needs both during and after school hours.
+Madison is adjacent to Franklin Park, which needs field improvements and other enhancements for public use.
+The combined sites and facilities provide an opportunity to create a publicly accessible, multi-use recreational facility that meets the community’s needs during and after school hours.

-SPS and Parks are proposing that SPS would build a facility that would co-locate Madison Elementary School with an enclosed Public Recreation Center, or Field House, that would be operated and programed by Parks on Parks’ property.
-Community organizations would have the opportunity to invest in the facility and enter into agreements for priority program use.
+SPS and Parks are proposing that SPS would build a facility that would co-locate Madison Elementary with an enclosed Public Recreation Center, or Field House, to be operated and programed by Parks on Parks’ property.

 5 indoor basketball courts